morgen-peschke/trans-factsheet/README.md

           of childcare work (pg 29)
 * [Haig 04](https://link.springer.com/article/10.1023/B%3AASEB.0000014323.56281.0d)
-    * **As late as the 1960s, "gender" was rarely used in the social sciences** nor in the scientific community in general, **back when we didn't know as much about sex and gender as we do now**
+    * **As late as the 1960s, "gender" was rarely used in the social sciences** nor in the scientific community in general, **back when we didn't know as much about sex and gender as we do now.**
     * **When it was introduced it was done specifically with a gender-sex distinction in mind**: "_Money (1996) later wrote that he imported the term gender into sexological science "to make it possible to write about people who came into one's office as either male or female, but of whom it could not be said that their sex role in the